GSA/digitalgov.gov/content/posts/2015-10-30-welcome-to-betafec-campaign-finance-for-everyone.md

 ---
+url: /2015/10/30/welcome-to-betafec-campaign-finance-for-everyone/
 date: 2015-10-30 10:00:38 -0400
-title: 'Welcome to BetaFEC\: Campaign Finance for Everyone'
+title: 'Welcome to BetaFEC: Campaign Finance for Everyone'
 summary: ' As the 2016 presidential election heats up, here at 18F we&rsquo;ve been working with the Federal Election Commission (FEC) to make campaign finance data more accessible to the public.
-Today, we launched betaFEC, the first piece in a complete redesign of the FEC’s online presence.'
+Today, we launched betaFEC, the first piece in a complete redesign of the FEC&rsquo;s online presence.'
-authors: [emileigh-barnes]
+authors:
+  - emileigh-barnes
 categories:
   - Content
 tag: